 Physical activities like ballet and other sports that involve added stress and pressure on the heels

-Occupational risks for developing chronic heel pain are higher for professionals who spend long hours and shifts on their feet, such as teachers, nurses, and retail workers
+Occupational risks for developing chronic heel pain are higher for individuals who spend long hours and shifts on their feet, such as teachers, nurses, those working on production lines and retail workers

 Irregular gait, overpronation

 Treatment for plantarfascitis should always begin with confirmation of the diagnosis.
 It is only one possible diagnosis for heel pain and is often times used as a catch all for any planter pain.